 - Click Preview and print button at the bottom right as indicated below:

 Step 14: Be sure you have loaded your check stock in the printer before clicking the Print button as indicated on the print preview screen below:

 Step 15: When you have finished printing your checks, click the X at the top right of the print preview screen to exit.

 Step 16: In the next screen, QuickBooks will ask you whether or not your checks printed correctly.
 If they did, then select Yes, they all printed correctly and click Done.

 If your checks did not print correctly, then select one of the other two options that apply, and follow the on-screen instructions to reprint.

-Click here to watch a video tutorial that will walk you thru this step by step process.
+Click here to watch a video tutorial that will walk you through this step by step process.

-How do I Reconcile Checks Once They have Been Cashed?
+How To Reconcile Checks Once They Have Been Cashed

 Reconciliation is the process of making sure that your QuickBooks account matches your bank statements.
 One of the benefits of printing checks directly from your QuickBooks file instead of manually writing checks is that you don’t have to enter the check into QuickBooks when it’s time to reconcile.

-For details on how to reconcile your checking account in QuickBooks, click here.
+For step by step instructions on how to reconcile your checking account in QuickBooks, click here.